apatni24/EchoBrief/readme.md

 ## 📨 Example Payload

-Here’s a sample event payload passed to the Redis Stream (`audio_uploaded`) when a podcast is fetched:
+Here's a sample event payload passed to the Redis Stream (`audio_uploaded`) when a podcast is fetched:

 ```json
 {